 |Somehow, in all my compulsive seeking, I'd forgotten that enlightenment started with love.|

 Louis listened to all this without reacting, then quietly said that three months before, he'd woken up to find his partner of nine years dead on the pillow beside him.
 Louis didn't flinch when he said it, adding that he was infected as well.
 It took me a minute to catch my breath.
-Then he asked how I'd come to believe that "meaning" was something that one had to search for, as if one's essence, one's life were elsewhere.
+Then he asked how I'd come to believe that "meaning" was something that one had to search for, as if one's essence, one's life

 "I'm talking about enlightenment," I said, thinking that he didn't understand.
 "Enlightenment with a capital E."